sonejilab/cellexalvr/README.md

 * or [Unity 2018.2.11f1](https://unity3d.com/get-unity/download/archive) if you are checking out a commit before [3535f45](https://github.com/shambam/cellexalvr/commit/3535f4519b8f8efa2edc37f587a2f543a972e8bb)
 * or [Unity 2017.3.1f1](https://unity3d.com/get-unity/download/archive) if you are checking out a commit before [5c9324f](https://github.com/shambam/cellexalvr/commit/5c9324f745c802c3b070b9efdcd2a9e0b0428c2a)
 * or [Unity 5.6.1f1](https://unity3d.com/get-unity/download/archive) if you are checking out a commit before [0dd8cf8](https://github.com/shambam/cellexalvr/commit/0dd8cf8f2d382f604dd5cca9ba50c2ec73086284)

+### Some examples and a more in depth guide of the project is available [here](https://cellexalvr.med.lu.se/programmers-guide).

 ## Project structure
 The Unity project contains 3 scenes that CellexalVR uses.
 The [Assets/Launcher.unity](Assets/Launcher.unity) scene is what the user sees when they start CellexalVR.
 It contains the menus for choosing single-user, multi-user or the tutorial.
 The [Assets/IntroTutorialScene.unity](Assets/IntroTutorialScene.unity) scene is the tutorial, it is for the most part a stripped down version of the main scene, [Assets/CellexalVR_Main_Scene.unity](Assets/CellexalVR_Main_Scene.unity).
 The main scene is where the interesting things happen.